-A breast yeast infection is a type of inflammatory skin condition that develops in skin folds.
+A breast yeast infection is a type of inflammatory skin condition that develops in skin folds, such as under the breast.
 A yeast infection, also called candidiasis, occurs when Candida yeasts grow uncontrollably.

 A yeast infection can develop in many different parts of the body, including the:

 - mouth and throat

 Candida yeasts are a type of fungus that lives naturally on the surface of the skin and inside the gastrointestinal tract, mouth, and vagina in

 Normal levels of Candida yeasts support overall health.
 However, having too much Candida can disrupt the delicate balance of microorganisms living in the body.
 A disruption in this balance can lead to candidiasis.

 Keep reading to find out more about breast yeast infection, including the symptoms, causes, and treatment options.
 We also discuss other similar conditions.

 A yeast infection can cause a shiny red rash either in the skin folds underneath and around the breasts or on the nipples.

 As with yeast infections in other parts of the body, a yeast infection on the breasts can cause the following symptoms:

 - blisters or pustules that contain foul-smelling pus